-|On Foot||Activities within Cabo San Lucas and San José del Cabo are tightly concentrated in downtown areas, you can easily explore both towns on foot.
-If you have the stamina, you can even make the 20-minute walk from downtown Cabo San Lucas to the popular Playa Médano.|
+|On Foot||Activities within Cabo San Lucas and San José del Cabo are tightly concentrated in downtown areas, so you can easily explore both towns on foot.
+However, if you want to reach attractions further afield, you'll want a rental car.

 The fastest and most economical way to explore all Los Cabos has to offer is to rent a car.
 But you should be cautious when driving anywhere beyond the tourist areas; highway robberies have been known to occur.
 You'll find rental agencies in the downtown area as well as inside the airport.
-Rental fees generally range from $50 to $80 USD a day, with an additional $10 to $25 for collision insurance.
-However, the earlier you book, the cheaper the rates will be.

 |Taxi||Don't take taxis if you can help it.
 They're widely available throughout Los Cabos, and rates are negotiable but always on the high side.
-The one-way fare between Cabo San Lucas and San José del Cabo is roughly $36 USD; cabs from the Corridor to either town start at around $15 USD, and it costs upward of $65 to get from the airport to any of the hotel areas.|
+The one-way fare between Cabo San Lucas and San José del Cabo is roughly $60; cabs from the Corridor to either town start at around $15, and it costs upward of $70 to get from the airport to any of the hotel areas in Cabo San Lucas.

 |Water Taxi||Water taxis cluster near the downtown marina, ready to take cruise ship passengers and others to Cabo's popular beaches like Playa del Amor (located near the iconic Land's End rock formation) or Playa Médano.
 These taxis aren't metered, but rates are usually affordable.
-Previous travelers have paid between $3 and $10 USD one-way.
+Previous travelers have paid around $10 one-way.
 Always negotiate the price with the water cabbies before accepting the ride.

 |Bus||Los Cabos is a popular launch pad for daytrips.
-You can take a bus (from a terminal about a 10-minute drive from Cabo San Lucas) to outer towns like Todos Santos (approximately $4 USD one-way) and La Paz (about $14 USD one-way).|
+You can take a bus (from a terminal about a 10-minute drive from Cabo San Lucas) to outer towns like Todos Santos and La Paz.